 The environmental nanogeosciences involve the study of environmental materials (such as soil, water-solid interfaces, organic and inorganic particles) and nano scale processes that affect chemical reactivity, mobility, and availability to biota.
 These material can be derived from naturally occuring processes or from anthrophogenic acitivities (e.g. engineered nanomaterials, incidentially produced from human activities).

 The Hsu-Kim group is actively involved in the study of the environmental implications of naturally occuring and anthropogenic nanomaterials.
 Our group has studied the major processes that influence the fate of metal and mineral-based nanomaterials.
-This work has involved a variety of materials, including metallic silver, zinc oxide, cerium dioxide, and metal sulfides.
-An overarching theme of this work is that reactivity of the materials (e.g. surface composition, dissolution, redox chemistry, bioavailability) can be linked to fundamental concepts of metal speciation.
-Much of our work has investigated the interactions between the nanoparticles and natural organic matter (NOM), with special focus on ligand functional groups that may be controlling sorption of NOM to these nanomaterials, and subsequently aggregation, deposition and solubility of the nanoparticles.
+This work has involved a variety of metallic and mineral materials, including metallic silver, zinc oxide, cerium dioxide, and metal sulfides.
+Currently we are studying biogenic nanoparticles such as bacterial membrane vesilces.
+An overarching theme of this work is that the the interactions of these materials with their surroundings depend on a variety of intrinsic properties of the material (e.g., surface composition, structure) that can be linked to relevant environmental processes for trace elements such as mobility, redox reactivity and bioavailability. .

 Effects of nanoparticles on aquatic passive samplers: ES&T (2015)